PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-13.md

 the orchestrator shrank from 1,065 to 1,039 lines and the exporter by net 24 lines.
 No model conversion or inference was run.

+Rank-four NHWC registered-buffer binary alignment now uses one indexed policy helper and the shared context shape map.
+The rule rewrites only an exact `[1,H,W,2]` buffer requested as `[1,2,H,W]`, inserting the constant NHWC-to-NCHW Permute without retaining its regex and shape guard in the exporter.
+A synthetic registered-buffer fixture proves the guarded rewrite.
+Seventeen focused policy/ownership tests pass (95 unrelated architecture tests deselected), together with Ruff, syntax validation, and `git diff --check`; the orchestrator shrank from 1,039 to 1,025 lines and the exporter by net 13 lines.
+No model conversion or inference was run.

 Conv2D/depthwise/transpose-Conv2D and Conv3D filter physicalization now lives in the Torch-free layout owner and enumerates only those op families through the normalizer's shared graph index.
 Shared weight buffers retain the one-